I've attended way too many lectures on the importance of play and I know that when adults even

 When You're Accidently Judgmental

-Sometimes you can inadvertently become that judgmental mom, and the finger pointing you're used to doing ends with a finger pointed squarely in your shame-inducing direction.
+inadvertently become that judgmental mom, and the finger pointing you're used to doing ends with a finger pointed squarely in your shame-inducing direction.
 When you presume (rightly or wrongly) that you are on the same page as another mom and make a comment that unwittingly shames them, you become "that mom."
 The horror, you guys.

 I had this experience with a friend when our sons were about 18 months old.
 I had just finished telling her how a relative had given my little one juice when we were adamant that he would only drink milk or water, and how all that added unnecessary sugar was bad for him.
 My friend then produced a super size box of juice for her child and, without breaking eye contact, inserted the straw and placed it in his eager little hands.
 It was a masterclass in passive aggression and I've never backtracked so quickly.